Kunlong1994/lab3/Lab-#2.md

 make[1]: Leaving directory '/home/pi/distant-pictures/ArduinoCode'
 ```

 If everything works, you should see the above output and your Arduino to should flash while programming.
-Now, let's connect it to the webserver and our webpage.
+Now, let's connect it to the web server and our webpage.

 ## Running the webserver with node.js
 First navigate out of the 'ArduinoCode' directory with 'cd ..'.
 Then run the code similar to last weeks assignment.
-Howver, we also need to pass reference to the Arduino port to the server.
+However, we also need to pass reference to the Arduino port to the server.
 The command should look something like `node server.js /dev/ttyUSB0`.

 ```shell
 pi@ixe05 ~/distant-pictures $ node server.js /dev/ttyUSB0